Offer ends in: 2h 7m 27s

 • Bristle Brush

-Since the Rhodesian Ridgeback Labrador mix is a moderate shedder with a short to medium coat, it does not require the slicker brush.
-The bristle brush will work on this hybrid dog as it helps remove shed hair remaining on its coat.
+Since the Rhodesian Ridgeback Labrador mix is a moderate shedder with a short to medium coat, it does not require a slicker brush.
+The bristle brush will work on this hybrid dog as it helps remove the hair remaining on its coat.

 Labrador rhodesian ridgeback mix facts

-Before adopting a Rhodesian Ridgeback Labrador puppy, owners must first coordinate with the breeder regarding the health of its parent breeds.
-Most dogs inherit their diseases and health conditions from their parent breeds, which makes it essential for owners to check the medical history documents of the parents of the hybrid dog.
-Upon adoption, it is necessary to administer the shots that the Labrador Rhodesian Ridgeback need.
+Before adopting a Rhodesian Ridgeback Labrador puppy, owners must coordinate with the breeder regarding the health of its parent breeds.
+Most dogs inherit their diseases and health conditions from their parent breeds, which makes it essential for owners to check the medical history documents of the hybrid dog’s parents.
+Upon adoption, it is necessary to administer the shots that the Labrador Rhodesian Ridgeback needs.

 Owners must always be aware of the common health conditions to prevent them from developing.
 Because of its large frame, the Rhodesian Ridgeback crossed with Labrador is prone to hip and joint problems.
-It may also be common for the hybrid dog to have stomach problems because of its lack of activity and its tendency to overeat.
-Owners must keep a strict eating schedule and a close watch on their pets.
+It may also be expected for the hybrid dog to have stomach problems because of its lack of activity and tendency to overeat.
+Owners must keep a strict eating schedule and closely watch their pets.

 Here are a few of the common health problems of the Labrador crossed with Rhodesian Ridgeback: